osdevisnot/sorvor/README.md

 ## Major Features

 - **Instant Startup**: `sørvør` is authored in [golang](https://golang.org/), which offers the best startup time for command line applications.
 Often times, `sørvør` will finish bundling your project by the time a `node.js` bundler starts loading.
 - **Easy Installation**: `sørvør` is distributed as a single binary for all major platforms.
-It's one command to install `sørvør` using installation method of your choice.
+It's just one command to install `sørvør` using installation method of your choice.
 - **Optimize for Production**: Build for production with built-in optimizations and Asset Pipeline.

 ## Installation